dustinwloring1988/forq-cli/docs/test-commands.md

 ### Complex Interactions

 18. `Find all files that import the Tool interface and explain how they use it` - Test semantic search and code analysis
-19. `Create a simple "hello world" function in a new file called hello.js and then run it` - Test multi-step task
+19. `Create a simple "hello world" function in a new file called hello.js` - Test multi-step task
+20. `Add more test coverage to this codebase` - Test high-level task understanding and execution